Nguyễn Thành Chung: Hanoi T&T Youth Team

 During his time at the Hanoi T&T youth team, Nguyễn Thành Chung wore the number 18 shirt for the U-17, U-19, and U-21 teams.
 Playing as a defender, he also managed to score several goals, including a double against U-19 Song Lam Nghe An, and a goal that made it 3–0 for the Hanoi team in the semi-final of the 2015 Vietnam U19 Football Championship.

-Công an Nhân dân
+Công An Nhân Dân

-In 2015, Thành Chung was one of the 16 players from the Hanoi T&T Youth Football Training Center managed by coach Phạm Minh Đức, playing for the Công an Nhân dân Football Club.
+In 2015, Thành Chung was one of the 16 players from the Hanoi T&T Youth Football Training Center managed by coach Phạm Minh Đức, playing for the Công An Nhân Dân in the V.League 2.
 He wore the number 18 shirt and scored a header to help his team achieve their first victory in the First Division.

-Hanoi FC
+Hà Nội

-In the 2016 V.League, Thành Chung made his debut for Hanoi T&T alongside several other young players like Phạm Đức Huy, Đỗ Hùng Dũng, and Nguyễn Quang Hải.
+In the 2016 V.League 1, Thành Chung made his debut for Hanoi T&T alongside several other young players like Phạm Đức Huy, Đỗ Hùng Dũng, and Nguyễn Quang Hải.
 After the first two seasons, he had played 32 out of 52 matches for the capital city team.

-On October 1, 2022, Thành Chung marked his 100th appearance in V.League 1 with a 5–1 victory over Becamex Binh Duong.
+On 1 October 2022, Thành Chung marked his 100th appearance in V.League 1 with a 5–1 victory over Becamex Binh Duong.

-On March 9, 2025, Thành Chung renewed his contract with Hanoi FC until 2030.
+On 9 March 2025, Thành Chung renewed his contract with Hanoi FC until 2030.